bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js200">200.
 Swap Pairs of Adjacent Digits</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program takes an even-length integer and swaps pairs of adjacent digits.
-For example, for the number 123456, the program will swap pairs of adjacent digits to produce the number 214365.
+<p>This program takes an even-length integer and swaps pairs of adjacent digits.
+For
+example, for the number 123456, the program will swap pairs of adjacent digits to produce the number 214365.</p>
 <pre>
 function swapPairsOfAdjacentDigits(number) {
 // Convert the number to a string to manipulate individual digits